 06 The technical picture

 The bounce lifted both metals off washed-out levels, with their momentum gauges climbing back toward neutral after heavy selling.
-Gold has recovered toward its long-term line and silver has reclaimed its recent band, the most constructive picture in weeks, though neither has yet broken back above the lines that mark a true turn.
+Gold has recovered toward its long-term line and silver has reclaimed its recent band, the most constructive picture in weeks, though neither has yet broken back above the levels that mark a true turn.

-The levels frame the test.
 Gold needs to reclaim its long-term line near 4,335 to confirm the recovery, while silver must hold above 70 and press toward its own line near 72.
 Clearing those would turn the bounce into a turn; failing would leave it as another rally within the slide.

 07 What to watch